LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 **Expected result:** ✅ PASS (should still pass, now with real parsing)

+**TDD Check:** The tests should still pass because we're replacing the hardcoded logic with real parsing that produces the same behavior.
+The test mocks were simulating valid CSV data, so the real parser should handle it the same way.
+If the tests FAIL here, it means our parser has a bug - go back and fix the parser until the API tests pass again.
+This is "coming back up" from the lower layer after implementing the logic there.

 ---

 ### Phase 7: Complete the Flow (Back Up to IO-Based Layer)

 **Goal:** Wire up the frontend to call the API.

+**Where we are in the TDD cycle:**
+We've been working our way down and back up:

+1. Phase 3: Wrote Playwright test for form submission - FAILED (no API)
+2. Phase 4: Dropped to API layer, wrote tests - FAILED (no handler)
+3. Phase 4: Created API handler with hardcoded response - API tests PASSED
+4. Phase 5: Dropped to service layer, wrote CSV parser tests - FAILED (no parser)
+5. Phase 5: Implemented CSV parser - Parser tests PASSED
+6. Phase 6: Wired parser into API handler - API tests still PASS
+7. **Phase 7 (current):** Back to Playwright - should now PASS because API exists and works

 **Update the upload component:**